 - Areas of interest Environmental Studies, Engineering, Renewable Energy, Climate, Sustainable Engineering

 - Major code RENE-MAJ

 - Academic career Undergraduate

-- formulate and evaluate solutions to engineering problems in the field of renewable energy by selecting and applying theoretical principles and methods from the underpinning physical, mathematical and information sciences.
+evaluate solutions to engineering problems in the design and integration of renewable energy and energy storage into the electricity grid by selecting and applying theoretical principles and methods from mathematics, physics, electrical, electronic and control engineering.

 This major requires the completion of 48 units, which must include:

 36 units from the completion of the following course(s):

 ENGN2218 - Electronic Systems and Design (6 units)